Instructional Design & Technology Programs

 Instructor: Dr. Jozenia Colorado-Resa, Associate Professor and Chair, Instructional Design & Technology

-Register for graduate credit* directly with Emporia State University:
+Enroll for graduate credit* directly with Emporia State University preferably BEFORE January 30, 2018*:

 Office of Distance Education, 877-332-4249, fax 620-341-5744